 Based on the standard theoretical photogrammetric height accuracy formula, it is obvious that the line sensor in which the position of the line in the focal plane can be chosen optimally has a big advantage over digital frame cameras in which the dimension of the pixel array is rectangular in shape and smaller in the flight direction [1].
-This results in a very weak base/height ration in digital frame cameras.
-The favorable base/height ratio of line sensors results in excellent height accuracy, which has recently been proven with flights over the Vaihingen test area by the University of Stuttgart [2].
+This results in a very weak height/base ratio in digital frame cameras.
+The favourable height/base ratio of line sensors results in excellent height accuracy, which has recently been proven with flights over the Vaihingen test area by the University of Stuttgart [2].